a-b-street/abstreet/docs/design/traffic_sim.md

 ## Discrete-event model take 2

 Let's try again, but even simpler and more incremental this time.

+(make sure to explain the premise of parametric time and events)

 ### v0: one car